FAA orders fan blade inspections after pattern of engine-related failures

 “TAI technology can detect cracks on the interior surfaces of the hollow fan blades, or in areas that cannot be seen during a visual inspection,” the FAA said in its statement.

-NTSB Chairman Robert L. Sumwalt said this week a preliminary examination of one fan blade in Saturday’s incident “indicates damage consistent with metal fatigue,” though the cause remained unclear.
+NTSB Chairman Robert L. Sumwalt said this week that a preliminary examination of one fan blade in Saturday’s incident “indicates damage consistent with metal fatigue,” though the cause remained unclear.
 A team of investigators is analyzing engine-related debris that had fallen on the Denver suburb of Broomfield and is pouring through records to determine the age of the fan blades and when they were last inspected, Sumwalt said.
-He said earlier incidents with the Pratt & Whitney engines will be part of their investigation.
+He said earlier incidents with the Pratt & Whitney engines will be part of its investigation.

 Sumwalt also said investigators are eager to understand what caused a fan cowl to rip off the plane, a critical issue that outside aviation safety experts said is part of a pattern of similar incidents in recent years.

 Those pieces are, by design, not supposed to shear off, even in the event of a broken fan blade, because of the danger to the aircraft and those below.
-In 2018, a metal latching mechanism on a Southwest plane’s fan cowl flew off after a fan blade cracked and blew out a window, killing Jennifer Riordan, an Albuquerque mother of two.
+In 2018, a metal latching mechanism on a Southwest plane’s fan cowl flew off after a fan blade cracked and blew out a window, killing Jennifer Riordan, an Albuquerque bank executive and mother of two.

 Sumwalt said it was too early to know what caused the latest problem this past weekend near Denver.
-But the agency’s examination of the 2018 incident, which has some similarities, offers a window into the difficulties that can be involved with inspecting critical fan blades for tiny but potentially catastrophic cracks.
+But the agency’s examination of the 2018 incident, which has some similarities, offers a glimpse into the difficulties that can be involved with inspecting critical fan blades for tiny but potentially catastrophic cracks.

 The blade that failed on the 2018 flight from San Francisco International Airport to Hawaii had been inspected twice, and deemed safe, in 2010 and 2015, the NTSB said after its investigation into the incident.
 Pratt & Whitney had used the thermal acoustic imaging process for those inspections.